peteroupc/peteroupc.github.io/exporand.md

 For all these distributions, the PSRN's unsampled trailing digits converge to the uniform distribution, and this also applies to any continuous distribution with a continuous probability density function (or more generally, to so-called "absolutely continuous"[^12] distributions) (Oberhoff 2018\)[^13], (Hill and Schürger 2005, Corollary 4.4\)[^14].

-PSRNs could also be implemented via rejection from the exponential distribution, although no concrete examples are presented here.
+PSRNs could also be implemented via rejection from the exponential distribution.

 <a id=Properties></a>
 ### Properties